Notes on the profit and loss account

-Realised net gains arising from foreign exchange rate and price differences, totalling EUR 21.2 million, were used to increase the foreign exchange rate and price difference provision in accordance with the accounting conventions.
-All provisions have been specified in the notes on the balance sheet under liabilities.
+Owing to realised net losses arising from foreign exchange rate and price differences, totalling EUR 164.7 million, the foreign exchange rate and price difference provision was adjusted downward by an equal amount in accordance with the accounting policies.
+All provisions are specified in the notes on the balance sheet under liabilities.

 8. Income and expenses on fees and commissions

-The item includes fees and commissions related to investment activities.
+The item consists of fees and commissions related to investment activities.

 9. Net result of pooling of monetary income

-This item contains the net result of pooling of monetary income for 2021, amounting to an expense of EUR 486.0 million in comparison to an expense of EUR 397.2 million in the previous year.
+This item contains the net result of pooling of monetary income for 2022, amounting to an expense of EUR 415.8 million in comparison to an expense of EUR 486.0 million in the previous year.

-The amount of monetary income of each Eurosystem national central bank (NCB) is determined by measuring the annual income that derives from the earmarkable assets held against its liability base.
+The amount of each Eurosystem NCB’s monetary income is determined by measuring the annual income that derives from the earmarkable assets held against its liability base.
 Any interest paid on liabilities included within the liability base is to be deducted from the monetary income to be pooled.
 Where the value of a NCB’s earmarkable assets exceeds or falls short of the value of its liability base, the difference shall be offset by applying to the value of the difference the latest available marginal rate for the Eurosystem’s main refinancing operations.

-The table below specifies the items that comprise the earmarkable assets and the liability base as well as the remuneration rate applied to each item.
+The table below specifies the items that comprise the earmarkable assets and the liability base as well as the applicable remuneration rates.